getsentry/spotlight/README.md

 - It needs to both buffer events to deal w/ the async nature of when the overlay loads, but also expire events so future loads arent filled with previous requests.
 This could be made a lot better with some kind of session ID (or if traces were more encapsulated) so you could auto hide prior sessions.

-In the end the Python version ended up with a variation of a circular buffer for keeping events around, using a time-based expiration to ensure only recent events were pushed out.
+In the end I ended up with a variation of a circular buffer for keeping events around, using a time-based expiration to ensure only recent events were pushed out.

 ### Data Quality